 The necessity of grains within the diet has recently become a topic of much controversy.
-With many people - myself included - now recognise Non-Celiac Gluten Sensitivity as a problem independent of Celiac Disease or a wheat allergy.
-Because of this more people are going gluten free – and many are experiencing benefits beyond what they ever thought possible.
+Many people - myself included - now recognise Non-Celiac Gluten Sensitivity as a problem independent of Celiac Disease or a wheat allergy.
+Because of this, more people are going gluten free – and many are experiencing benefits beyond what they ever thought possible.

 However, many in the nutrition and medical sphere still insist that going gluten free without a diagnosis of Celiac Disease is unnecessary at best, and fundamentally unhealthy at worst.

 So, what’s really going on here?
 In this blog, we'll look at whether people who are giving up the gluten without a diagnosis of Celiac, are doing so needlessly or even potentially hazardously?
 Are the benefits they are experiencing all in their heads?
 And what about all of those gluten free products that are often three times the price of their gluten containing counterparts… are they worth the spend?

 For many people, grains - especially gluten-containing grains - can cause problems affecting everything from digestion, mood, skin disorders like rashes and eczema, to joint pain, weight gain, migraines and thyroid disorders.

 "I am yet to see a person with a thyroid disorder whose symptoms have not drastically improved on a gluten free diet."

 By reducing or completely eliminating gluten from our diet there are still plenty of carbohydrates to choose from – many of which are far more nutrient-dense than gluten-based products.
 Things like starchy vegetables, legumes, fruit and soaked whole grains are all carbohydrates that do not contain gluten.

 Some plants reproduce by being consumed by a predator - think of a bird eating a berry with the seeds then being excreted by the bird.
 In this case, the plant is genetically designed to remain intact inside the predator's digestive system so that it can regrow where it is deposited.
 This is how grains have evolved to reproduce.